Combined text and drawing views

 The transform box is your best friend.
 It gives you total control over nodes, handles and guides.

 You can set up a font with up to four masters.
-This can be three masters in a row (like Light, Semibold, and Black), in a triangle (Light, Bold, and Condensed) or four in a spare (Light, Bold, Light Condensed and Bold Condensed).
+This can be three masters in a row (like Light, Semibold, and Black), in a triangle (Light, Bold, and Condensed) or four in a square (Light, Bold, Light Condensed and Bold Condensed).

 Masters are not bound to each other.
 Feel free to make changes to an outline of one master, even delete it, without altering the other masters.